XamarinUniversity/build2018-labs/lab2/README.md

 The request will be denied unless a valid bearer access token (obtained above) is passed in the HTTP Authorization header.

-The API returns a JSON object with the following format (**Note**: we are using a JSON.net attribute to make sure the network name for the object is "result"):
+The API returns a JSON object with the following format (**Note**: the code is using a JSON.net attribute to make sure the network name for the object is **result** instead of the default which would match the class name):

 ```csharp
 [JsonObject("result")]